curiousph/june25/README.md

 ## Author

-Created as a collection of beginner-friendly Python programs
+Created as a collection of beginner-friendly Python programs with test